 Federal Work Study Overview

-In order to obtain an FWS position, students must possess an award from the University Scholarships and Financial Aid Services (USFAS) office.
+In order to obtain an FWS position, students must possess an award from the Office of Financial Aid.

 - Accept your FWS award in OASIS.

 - Read the FWS Frequently Asked Questions.

 You can find FWS positions in one of three ways: